 When we enter any relationship, we assume the person will think, feel, and behave in ways that replicate our life experiences.
 This includes all kinds of assumptions and expectations about how the other person will act and how the relationship will unfold.
 Sigmund Freud named it transference.
 When Freud initially encountered transference in his therapy … Continue reading Navigating the minefield of traumatic transference

 The term ‘narcissist’ is carelessly thrown around a lot these days, used to describe every minor instance of self-absorption.
 Narcissism, as psychotherapist Dr. Ross Rosenberg points out, lies along a spectrum with healthy narcissism at one end and malignant narcissism at the other.
-In the context of this subject, it is someone who “over-focuses on … Continue reading Help!
-My life has been hijacked by a narcissist!
+In the context of this subject, it is someone who “over-focuses on … Continue reading Co-dependency: Staying in it with a Narcissist

 If you have a background of childhood trauma it is likely you are highly susceptible to emotional abuse courtesy of a narcissist.
 Daughters* of narcissistic parents, in particular, can fall prey to exploitation in adulthood because they learn at a very young age how to detect threats in the environment while responding to them in … Continue reading 21 clues you may be living with a narcissist